khaledabdelfatah/BV_UG/docs/dashboard_toolbar.md

 # **Dashboard Toolbar**

-The dashboard toolbar, located at the top of the screen, provides quick access to essential features and functions to enhance your dashboard experience.
-Below is an overview of its components.
+The dashboard toolbar, positioned at the top of the interface, offers streamlined access to key actions for managing and interacting with your dashboard.
+It includes controls for refreshing data, sharing or exporting the dashboard, undoing or redoing changes, rolling back recent data entries, and toggling full-screen mode.
+Each button is clearly labeled and designed to support efficient navigation and data management, ensuring you can quickly perform common tasks and maintain an organized workspace.

 ## **General Toolbar**